panCtrlV/bigDataStat-book/appendix/install_openjdk8_on_ubuntu_server_14.04.md

 # Install OpenJDK 8 on Ubuntu Server 14.04

 OpenJDK 8 was released in March 2014.
 It is available in Ubuntu Software Center for Ubuntu 14.10 and Ubuntu 15.04 but not for Ubuntu 14.04.
-This tutorial teaches you how to install OpenJDK 8 via from a PPA repository.
+This tutorial teaches you how to install OpenJDK 8 via from a PPA repository[^what_is_ppa].

+[^what_is_pps]: